 French Bread vs Baguette

-With that being said, you can use them interchangeably for basically anything!
+With that being said, you can use them interchangeably for basically anything, you could even make french rolls!
 Even just to have a loaf of bread to break apart to sop up remaining sauce or to serve on the side of soups and stews.

 How to Make French Baguette